ENux-Distro/ENux/README.md

 No system reinstallation is required.

 Once the strata are fetched successfully, ENux is fully ready to use.

+### LightDM Not Appearing After Installation

+In rare cases of ENux Installation, LightDM couldn't be fully setup.
+Therefore after installation, you may be on the TTY terminal.

+In order to get to **XFCE**, you must run
+ - **startx**

+after you log in

 ## Dev Notes